-Students, before you register for SPRING 2022, you need to meet with your faculty advisor.
-Spring Advising Day is October 27, 2021.
+Students, before registering for FALL 2023, you need to meet with your faculty advisor or advisors.
+Advising Day is March 15, 2023.

 View the Registration Information and Dates

-- Write down any questions you have for your advisor and bring it to your appointment!
+- Write down any questions you have for your advisor and bring them to your appointment.

 - Check the class schedule online for days and times of classes.
 See Class & Exam Schedules for upcoming semesters’ course schedule/availability.

 - Select a few back-up courses in case a course you want is closed.

 - Use the Class Grid Worksheet (page 2) to build a schedule.